• Follow Us:

 Trauma can be experienced on any level: mental, psychological, emotional, and physical.
 Many people who experience trauma do not develop an addiction, but research clearly indicates a connection between addiction and trauma.
 Many individuals develop not only drug and/or alcohol addiction, but also eating disorders and compulsive sexual behavior to escape the pain of trauma.

-Up to 34% of individuals in substance abuse treatment have a dual-diagnosis of addiction and PTSD.
+Up to 34% of individuals in substance use disorder treatment have a dual-diagnosis of addiction and PTSD.

 Trauma can occur to anyone, at any age, regardless of gender, race, or socioeconomic factors.
 Recognition of trauma as a root cause of addiction is not new.
 Addiction treatment professionals have long understood the role of trauma in the development of substance abuse disorders and relapse.